tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 Examples of low quality resources:
 * Genki, Minna no Nihongo, Japanese From Zero or any textbook made for foreigners, except for a basic grammar guide in the beginning.
-* Wanikani, Duolingo and most "apps".
+* Wanikani, Duolingo, Busuu and most "apps", especially if they claim that you can learn to speak a language in 10 minutes a day.
 The only real app you need is a flashcard application to review what you've learned.
 * Any method that doesn't put immersion first or forces premature speaking.